perfanalytics/pose2sim/README.md

 &#9634; **Calibration:** Convert [fSpy calibration](https://fspy.io/) based on vanishing point.

 &#10004; **Synchronization:** Synchronize cameras on keypoint speeds.
+&#9634; **Synchronization:** Synchronize in multi-person mode: click on the person to synchronize on.

 &#10004; **Person Association:** Automatically choose the main person to triangulate.
 &#10004; **Person Association:** Multiple persons association.
 1. Triangulate all the persons whose reprojection error is below a certain threshold (instead of only the one with minimum error), and then track in time with speed cf [Slembrouck 2020](https://link.springer.com/chapter/10.1007/978-3-030-40605-9_15)? or 2.
 Based on affinity matrices [Dong 2021](https://arxiv.org/pdf/1901.04111.pdf)? or 3.
 Based on occupancy maps [Yildiz 2012](https://link.springer.com/chapter/10.1007/978-3-642-35749-7_10)? or 4.
 With a neural network [Huang 2023](https://arxiv.org/pdf/2304.09471.pdf)?